SamsungInternet/PandaMacARena/README.md

 # Panda MacARena

-An WebAR dancing panda demo.
+A WebAR dancing panda demo.

 ![A screenshot of Panda MacARena](docs/animated-2018-04.gif)